 Use Your Space Wisely

 It is important to consider where your garden will be located.
 Think about how much sunlight it will get in various spots, how close it needs to be to a water source, and keeping it protected from wind and frost.
-You may dream about having a large vegetable garden.
+You may dream of having a large vegetable garden.
 It is wonderful if you have this space, but if you do not, there is still hope.
 The more crucial issue is making efficient use of the space you have.
 When you do so, it is easier to care for the garden.
 Beginners should start out with raised beds.

 Avoid Making Rows